 Pasadena Domestic Violence Attorney

-Are you facing domestic violence charges in California?
-Call The Law Offices of Matthew Cargal today at (888) 717-0139 or contact us online to schedule a meeting with our domestic violence lawyer in Pasadena!
+Facing domestic violence charges in California?
+Call The Law Offices of Matthew Cargal today at (888) 717-0139 or contact us online to schedule a free consultation with a domestic violence attorney in Pasadena.

-In California, domestic violence refers to a range of abusive behaviors committed against an intimate partner, former partner, or household member.
-It encompasses physical violence, such as hitting, punching, or kicking, as well as emotional abuse, threats, stalking, sexual assault, and controlling behaviors.
-Domestic violence can occur within various relationships, including married couples, cohabiting partners, dating relationships, and even certain family members.
+California defines domestic violence as a range of abusive behaviors committed against an intimate partner, former partner, or household member.
+Physical violence, emotional abuse, threats, stalking, sexual assault, and controlling behaviors all fall within the definition.
+Covered relationships include married couples, cohabiting partners, dating relationships, and certain family members.

 Types of Domestic Violence Charges in California

-- Child Abuse: Inflicting physical or emotional harm upon a child in a domestic relationship.
+- Child abuse: Physical or emotional harm to a child within a domestic relationship.

 What Happens After a Domestic Violence Arrest in Pasadena?